310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Rei %}
-Woah, woah--!
+Woah, woah—!
 Do not drag me over by the hand…
 {% endbubble %}

 {% bubble Wataru %}